Rules and Regulations

 The rates for Pennsylvania Inheritance Tax are as follows:

-Four and one-half (4.5%) percent on transfers to direct descendants and lineal Heirs (see below for definitions);
+- Four and one-half (4.5%) percent on transfers to direct descendants and lineal Heirs (See chart above for examples);

 For deaths occurring on or after June 30, 2012, working family farms and some related agricultural commodities are exempt from the Pennsylvania inheritance tax.